emassey0135/matrix-terminal-bot/README.md

 ### Joining a Room

-Either search for a room and join it from Element, orinvite the bot to a room from your main account and accept the invite.
-If you want to use this bot on another messenging service like Discord, you could also set up an account on that service and bridge to it using the bot's Matrix account.
+Either search for a room and join it from Element, or invite the bot to a room from your main account and accept the invite.
+If you want to use this bot on another messaging service like Discord, you could also set up an account on that service and bridge to it using the bot's Matrix account.
 For Discord, it is recommended to create a bot account, and instructions for doing this with mautrix-discord can be found [here](https://docs.mau.fi/bridges/go/discord/authentication.html).
 After you login to the bridge with your third-party account, make sure it creates the room for the chat you want the bot to use.

 Then open the room you have joined, and copy the string after and including the exclamation mark in your browser's address bar.
 This is the room ID of this room.

 ### Installing the Bot on Linux

-To install the bot on linux, first create a directory for it and copy the files from this repository there.
+To install the bot on Linux, first create a directory for it and copy the files from this repository there.
 For example, run:

 ```
 git clone https://github.com/emassey0135/matrix-terminal-bot